By Xyla, Last updated: August 27, 2019

 Mac has its very own file manager and that is what we called Finder.
 However, there are still some Mac users who are completely satisfied with what the Finder can do.
 That is why they are resulting to have another file manager for their files and other data.
-That is the reason why in this article, we are going to show you some of the best file managers for Mac.
-So if you are one of those users who
+That is the reason why in this article, we are going to show you FOUR top best file managers for Mac.

 File managers are made for you to be able to enhance the performance of your Mac.
 And having disorganized files or those large and old files that you have on your Mac does not only makes your Mac run slow but it has also a negative effect when it comes to the efficiency of your Mac.
 That is why having the best file manager for your Mac will be able to help you in removing all the junk files and organize your Mac files and of course, for you to speed up the performance of your Mac.

-Here are some the best file managers that you can have in case that you would want to replace your Finder.
+Here are 4 top best file managers that you can have in case that you would want to replace your Finder.

 Now for you to be able to know on how the File Manager feature of the FoneDog PowerMyMac works, go ahead and check out the guide below.